-We compared two customer types with different load profiles:
+We compared customers with two different load profiles:

 - A load profile representing stand-alone, commercial retail buildings. - A flat load profile representing the data centers or industrial installations.

 In parallel, we studied customer load in five different balancing authorities (BAs), selected for geographical and regulatory diversity: